- Jiddu Krishnamurti (Author)

 “Is it true?
 Do I always see through my own conditioning?”

 “How many times have I failed to look at things in their totality and not in fragments?”

 “What holds me back from fully looking at anything?”

 “Is it fear that stops me from looking at the whole picture?”

 Keep investigating because unless you question, there will always be a conflict.

 Remember, if you are not questioning these ideas, you are accepting the authority.

-You will find it hard in the beginning, but over time you'll realize that you have become better at looking at things as a whole, and not in fragments.
+You will find it hard initially, but over time, you’ll realize that you have become better at looking at things as a whole, not in fragments.